• Skip to primary navigation

 Yes, of course there are animals to take care of all year round.
 However, summer is when there are a large volume running around outside.

-During the summer, we have some baby goats still here who aren’t old enough to go to new homes yet, lots of chicks as we are in full chick hatching season, growout pullets and all of the normal animals.
+During the summer, we have some baby goats still here who aren't old enough to go to new homes yet, lots of chicks as we are in incubating chicken eggs every week, growout pullets and all of the normal animals.
 So, outside feeding times usually take much longer during summer.

 Gardening